exakat/exakat/docs/Reports.rst

 Clustergrammer
 ______________

-The Clustergrammar report format data for a clustergrammer diagramm.
+The Clustergrammar report format data for a clustergrammer diagram.

 Clustergrammer is a visualisation tool that may be found online.
 After generation of this report, a TEXT file is available in the project directory.
 Upload it on [http://amp.pharm.mssm.edu/clustergrammer/](http://amp.pharm.mssm.edu/clustergrammer/) to visualize it.